RabeyaEty01/ema-john-simple-website/README.md

 * you can see the total cost and total ordered quantity you have been added in your cart
 * you can search products
 * you can see the dynamic ratings
+* you can see order review
+* route added